Opinion4 min read

 3. It Keeps the Original Post

-When you save a place via AI extraction, the original Instagram Reel or Threads post is attached to the pin.
+When you save a place via AI extraction, the original Instagram Reel is linked to your saved place.
 So six months later, you remember why you saved it.
 Was it the truffle pasta?
 The rooftop view?
 The recommendation from a creator you trust?

 4. It Works Across Platforms

-One map for Instagram and Threads.
+One place for all your Instagram discoveries.
 No more juggling different bookmark lists.

 The Real-World Impact

 I talked to someone who had 200+ screenshots of places they wanted to visit.
 They used Hold My Pin to extract them all in a single afternoon.
-Here's what they told me:
+Here's what they said:

 "I had screenshots from 2022 that I completely forgot about.
-Now they're on my map.
+Now they're in my saved places with Google Maps links.
 I'm literally planning trips around places I saved three years ago and never thought I'd visit."

 That's the power of turning chaos into structure.
 Screenshots are ephemeral.
-Maps are permanent.
+Organized saved places are permanent.

 How to Get Started

-If you're ready to stop screenshotting and start mapping, here's what to do:
+If you're ready to stop screenshotting and start saving places properly, here's what to do:

 • Pick an AI extraction tool.
 I recommend Hold My Pin, but there are others.